supahero1/hshg/usage.md

 }
 ```

-You don't need to call `hshg_move()` every single time you update the position - you may as well call it once at the end of the update callback.
+You don't need to call `hshg_move()` every single time you change `x` or `y` - you may as well call it once at the end of the update callback.

 If you are updating the entity's radius too (`entity->r`), you must also call `hshg_resize(hshg, id)`.
 It works pretty much like `hshg_move()`.

-If you move or update an entity's radius without calling the respective functions at the end of the update callback, collision will not be accurate.
+If you move or update an entity's radius without calling the respective functions at the end of the update callback, collision will not be accurate, query will not return the right entities, stuff will break, and the world is going to end.

 To call `hshg_resize()`, you must call `hshg_prealloc()` first, see above.

 If you call `hshg_insert()` from `hshg.update`, the newly inserted entity **might or might not** be updated during the same `hshg_update()` function call.
-If you need to eliminate this possibility, keep track of a tick number or so, to make sure you don't update entities that were created in the same tick.
+If you need to eliminate this possibility, keep track of a tick number or so, to make sure you don't update entities that were created in the same tick, and then spare one bit for knowing whether or not an entity was just created or not.

 `hshg_update(&hshg)` goes through all entities and calls `hshg.update` on them.

 `hshg_optimize(&hshg)` reallocates all entities and changes the order they are in so that they appear in the most cache friendly way possible.
-This process insanely speeds up the next call to `hshg_collide(&hshg)`.
+This process insanely speeds up the next call to `hshg_collide(&hshg)` and a little bit `hshg_query(&hshg, ...)`.
 It is most effective when entities in the HSHG are clumped.
-Moreover, for a split second, the memory usage will nearly double, so if you can't have that, don't use the function.
+Moreover, for the duration of the function, the memory usage will nearly double, so if you can't have that, don't use the function.

 ```c
 int err = hshg_optimize(&hshg);